Pnau: 2007–2009: Pnau and Empire of the Sun

-In 2007, the duo reunited and wrote over two-hundred songs together and started to lay down an entire album with Nick Littlemore's brother Sam Littlemore as producer.
+In 2007, the duo reunited and wrote over two-hundred songs together and started to lay down an entire album with Littlemore's brother Sam as producer.
 They sent a work-in-progress track to long-time friend and collaborator Luke Steele, who sent back the track with his own vocals.
-After receiving the track, the Littlemore brothers and Mayes agreed to scrap almost everything they had laid down to focus on a more vocally centered album.
+After receiving the track, the Littlemore brothers and Mayes agreed to scrap almost everything they had laid down to focus on a more vocally centred album.
 The track became known as "With You Forever" and the finalised album was released under the self-titled name Pnau.
-The album not only featured vocal work from Luke Steele and Nick Littlemore himself, but also had many guest appearances such as Ladyhawke, Feadz, Nik Yannika from Lost Valentinos and Michael DeFrancesco from Van She.
-The album was released to high critical acclaim and gained unexpected favorable attention from Elton John, declaring it to be the greatest record he'd heard in ten years.
+The album not only featured vocal work from Steele and Littlemore, but also had many guest appearances such as Ladyhawke, Feadz, Nik Yannika from Lost Valentinos and Michael DeFrancesco from Van She.
+The album was released to high critical acclaim and gained unexpected favorable attention from John, declaring it to be the greatest record he'd heard in ten years.

-Inspired by their track "With You Forever", Pnau began work on a collaboration with Luke Steele, which would call themselves Empire of the Sun.
-Originally titled Steelemore, Empire of the Sun released it debut single in August 2008 titled "Walking on a Dream" and its debut album in October 2008 with Walking on a Dream.
-Nick Littlemore and Luke Steele took the roles of bandmates, while Peter Mayes assumed the role of producer.
-Some critics were quick to note that the band sounded more like a work of Pnau than Luke Steele's band The Sleepy Jackson.
+Inspired by their track "With You Forever", Pnau began work on a collaboration with Steele, which would call themselves Empire of the Sun.
+Originally titled Steelemore, Empire of the Sun released its debut single in August 2008 titled "Walking on a Dream" and its debut album in October 2008 with Walking on a Dream.
+Littlemore and Steele took the roles of bandmates, while Mayes assumed the role of producer.
+Some critics were quick to note that the band sounded more like a work of Pnau than Steele's band The Sleepy Jackson.
 Empire of the Sun has achieved international success having been certified 2× Platinum in Australia and gold in the United Kingdom, as well as winning eleven ARIA awards.
-Pnau makes it clear on their Myspace numerous times that not only is Empire of the Sun a side project of theirs, but that they are also the producers.
-Regarding Empire of the Sun, in early 2009 news began appearing that Nick Littlemore had disappeared.
-The reality had been that Nick Littlemore had left Empire of the Sun to begin work on the fourth Pnau album along with Elton John.
+PNAU makes it clear on their Myspace numerous times that not only is Empire of the Sun a side project of theirs, but that they are also the producers.
+Regarding Empire of the Sun, in early 2009 news began appearing that Littlemore had disappeared.
+The reality had been that Nick Littlemore had left Empire of the Sun to begin work on the fourth Pnau album along with John.